DeFiCh/defichain.com/content/learn/obtaining-wrapped-tokens.en.md

 ### Step 2: Make sure you have DFI in your wallet

 After opening the DeFiChain App, click **Wallets** in the sidebar.
-Make sure you have funds (DFI) in wallet, as DFI is needed for transaction fees.
+Make sure you have funds (DFI) in your wallet, as DFI is needed for transaction fees.
 If you don't yet have DFI, [here is a step-by-step tutorial on how and where you can buy DFI.](https://defichain.ghost.io/where-and-how-to-buy-dfi-defichain/)

 <img src="/img/guides/installing-defi-app/wallets-choose.png" srcset="/img/guides/installing-defi-app/wallets-choose.png 1x, /img/guides/installing-defi-app/wallets-choose@2x.png 2x">